mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/1_macos_m1_process.md

 cabal configure --with-compiler=ghc-8.10.7
 ```

-### edit .bashrc / .zshrc and input the below lines
+### edit .bashrc / .zshrc and input the below lines, save the file and then reload it using "source ~/.bashrc (or .zshrc)"

 ```
 export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"